rsokl/custom_inherit/README.md

 ## Making New inheritance Styles<a name="new" \a>
 Making a new inheritance style is quite simple.
-In custom_inherit/style_store.py, simply derive a class from DocInheritorBase, and implement the two static methods:
+In custom_inherit/style_store.py, simply derive a class from `DocInheritorBase` (`ABCDocInheritorBase` for the abc-version), and implement the two static methods:

 - ` class_doc_inherit(prnt_cls_doc, child_cls_doc)`